-First and foremost, the scheduling of multiple flow updates raises the question of the to be considered time horizon.
-We use the time-extended network to capture the dynamic process of flow transmission during the network updates.
-Based on this, we ask for accurate time schedules-specifying for each switch and flow an update time point-such that the total update time (the makespan) is minimized and congestion-freedom is ensured at any moment in time.
+of flow transmission during network updates.
+Based on this, we ask for accurate time schedules-specifying an update time point for each switch and flow-such that the total update time (the makespan) is minimized and congestion-freedom is ensured at any moment in time.
 We formulate this problem as an optimization program in the time-extended network and prove its hardness.

 Our second contribution is Chronicle, a heuristic scheduling algorithm.
 The key idea is to first divide all network update instances into small update blocks, then build the dependency relations among blocks.
 Based on the constructed time-extended network, we adjust the update time and merge the common update blocks accordingly.
-Finally we construct a resource dependency graph among the update blocks and schedule these blocks in time domain.
+Finally we construct a resource dependency graph among the update blocks and schedule these blocks in a time domain.

 We evaluate Chronicle using both a prototype implementation and large-scale simulations.
 We develop a prototype using the new scheduled bundles feature of Openflow 1.5.
 We use OFSoftSwitch and Dpctl [5] as Openflow switches and the controller.
 Our evaluation results show that Chronicle can reduce the update time by 63% and reduce the number of changed rules by 50% compared to state-of-the-art.
-At the same time, Chronicle can avoid transient congestion, save flow table space and provide near optimal solution.
+At the same time, Chronicle can avoid transient congestion, save flow table space and provide a near optimal solution.

-Novelty: The need for fast and consistent network update mechanisms has been articulated well in the literature in various contexts, for security [22], performance [16], and dependability [20], [21], [31] reasons.
+Novelty: The need for fast and consistent network update mechanisms has been articulated well in literature in various contexts, such as for security [23], performance [17], and dependability [21], [22], [33] reasons.
 Most existing literature focuses on "interactive" update mechanisms, involving the controller which monitors the progress of the update (e.g., using acknowledgements) before deciding to start the next stage of the update.
-In particular, existing approaches can be roughly classified into (1) two-phase protocols [28], [21], [15], [8] in which the controller first installs the new rules before tagging packets with the new path at the ingress port, ensuring that each packet either takes the old or the new route, but never a combination of both; (2) node-ordering protocols [17], [12] where the controller updates (subsets of) switches one-byone, such that transient inconsistencies are avoided (without the need for tagging).
-While solutions between the two worlds are emerging [29], these approaches have in common that they need to rely on interactions with the controller to implement synchronization.
+In particular, existing approaches can be roughly classified into (1) two-phase protocols [7], [16], [22], [30] in which the controller first installs the new rules before tagging packets with the new path at the ingress port, ensuring that each packet either takes the old or the new route, but never a combination of both; (2) node-ordering protocols [12], [18] where the controller updates (subsets of) switches one-by-one, such that transient inconsistencies are avoided (without the need for tagging).
+While solutions between the two worlds are emerging [31], these approaches have in common that they need to rely on interactions with the controller to implement synchronization.

-Our approach is enabled by technologies such as Time4 [24], [26] which allow to synchronize network updates using accurate time [25].
-To the best of our knowledge, the only algorithmic study of the netwok update problem in timed SDNs is by Zheng et al. [30], which however focuses on a single flow.
-While constituting an interesting first step, we anticipate many situations in which multiple flows need to be updated simultaneously, e.g., upon a policy change or link failure, but also due to a new traffic engineering optimization.
-Scheduling multiple flow updates simultaneously however is significantly harder as different flows can interfere in complex (potentially combinatorial) ways at different links.
+Our approach is enabled by technologies such as Time4 [25], [27] which allow us to synchronize network updates using accurate time [26].
+To the best of our knowledge, the only algorithmic study of the netwok update problem in timed SDNs is by Zheng et al. [32], which however focuses on a single flow.
+While constituting an interesting first step, we anticipate many situations in which multiple flows need to be updated simultaneously, e.g., upon a policy change or link failure, or even a new traffic engineering optimization.
+Scheduling multiple flow updates simultaneously however is significantly harder since different flows can interfere in complex (potentially combinatorial) ways at different links.